 Romantic Ryokan Stay: This beautiful onsen ryokan offers modern and traditional-style rooms with views of Suruga Bay.
 Experience everything from rooms with Tatami, wearing Yukata, sleeping on a Futon, and soaking in your private onsen bath.
 You can choose between 8 different room types, and except for the cheapest one, they are all equipped with an open-air onsen on the balcony.
 This onsen is also specialized in serving traditional Japanese course meals called Kaiseki and their chef got several Michelin Stars.
 Of course, you will also find public onsen facilities with an open-air bath.

-Access: You can take the Tokaido-Sanyo Shinkansen until Mishima Station but have to continue the journey by bus.
+Access: You can take the Tokaido-Sanyo Shinkansen to Mishima Station but have to continue the journey by bus.
 It is a 1.5-hour bus ride until the onsen.
 Get off at the Toriko bus stop you will be right in front of the onsen ryokan.

 Price: From 20,000円 (about $183 or 163€) for 2 people per night for the cheaper rooms with rotenburo.
 However, if you pay more you will get the nice onsen you can see in the picture.

 General Information: Spa Resort Ryokan Hakone Ginyu (箱根吟遊) is a luxurious and utterly romantic Onsen Ryokan located in Hakone.
 From the beautiful mountain onsen, you have stunning views of Fuji-Hakone-Izu National Park’s lush green nature.
 In the fall, you will be surrounded by colorful autumn leaves.
 Definitely, one of the most romantic times to stay at this onsen ryokan.